 Autumn at Sudbury Hall and The National Trust Museum of Childhood

-During the summer months, thanks to the lake, Sudbury is a wildlife hotspot but as the birds begin to head off to sunnier climates an atmosphere of calm decends.
-Here at Sudbury we're lucky enough to get beautiful starling murmurations in the early evening which really are truly spectacular.
-As the birds begin to head off to sunnier climates, the garden returns to its usual calm.
+During the summer months, thanks to the lake, Sudbury is a wildlife hotspot but as the birds begin to head off to sunnier climates, an atmosphere of calm decends.
+Here at Sudbury we're lucky enough to get beautiful starling murmurations in the early evening which are truly spectacular.
+If you're taking a peaceful stroll around the grounds, you may be lucky enough to see this wonder of nature for yourself.

 Fancy a walk?